 1. Choose the right timing for your holiday ad spend

 In 2017 Q4, the shopping/retail category led the strongest year-over-year growth share during the holidays with m-commerce showing spikes on Black Friday, Cyber Monday, and Alibaba’s Singles’ Day.
 The mobile spending momentum continues into early Q1 with significant increases before/on Christmas day and New Year’s.

-That said, advertising throughout the entire holiday season may not make sense for your apps if you don’t want to go head-to-head with e-commerce brands.
+That said, holiday user acquisition throughout the entire season may not make sense for your apps if you don’t want to go head-to-head with e-commerce brands.
 If you’re not in the e-commerce space, you may opt out of Black Friday and Cyber Monday and focus on the periods that lead up to Hanukkah or Christmas with holiday-themed content or special offers.

 As we know, eCPM and cost per install (CPI) tend to be higher throughout the holiday season, particularly leading up to each holiday.
 Make sure that:

 1) Your holiday advertising is worth it for your app (see tip #3)

 - You’re prepared with extra capital for user acquisition

 If you have limited budget, try running campaigns the days after the major holidays when there’s still plenty of action but CPIs are likely to be lower.
 Either way, don’t forget about Q1!
 In-app spending typically remains higher than normal through early January as consumers continue to cash in on app store gift cards and explore all their new devices have to offer.
 Make sure you have access to your previous month’s app store earnings and ad network receivables to reinvest in marketing while you still have momentum (and prices drop).